davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 field, between roughly 45 and 80 km.

 Several of the techniques below produce estimates of pressure, rather than depth.
-To convert these to depth measurements, we integrate the crustal and mantle densities given in @tab:model_parameters across the domain of interest.
+We use a geothermal gradient based on integration of the crustal and mantle densities given in @tab:model_parameters.

 <!--[[ree_temperatures]]-->